Refresher Course: Get the inside scoop on some of the most confusing aspects of managing payroll taxes in multiple states

-While the federal government requires employers to follow the Family and Medical Leave Act, each state has its own leave laws.
+While the federal government requires employers to follow the Family and Medical Leave Act, the Act allows states to establish more expansive standards.
 Businesses are not obligated to provide paid absences under the FMLA, but certain states do have these regulations in place, including California and New Jersey, the Society for Human Resource Management reported.

 Payroll tax teams must educate their workers on the rules that apply to their employment.
 Being upfront with employees will foster a sense of trust between company leaders and their constituents and help organizations avoid legal issues in the future.

 In addition to federal requirements for reporting on time and attendance across multiple locations, reporting on payroll across more than one location comes with its own hurdles.